 The trim works on your walls, windows, etc. likely look dated.
 Paint them a contrasting color to define these design elements.
 Alternatively, paint the wall trims in the same color as the wall.
 Doing this creates the illusion of having a higher ceiling.
 It also looks a lot cleaner.

 But be careful!
 If you aren’t a pro at handling the paintbrush, you could end up with streaks and patches.
 Don’t forget to fill in any holes, dents, and cracks with caulk.
-If you don’t trust yourself to DIY it, you can always count on a property management company.
+If you don’t trust yourself to DIY it, you can always count on a property preservation management company.

 #3 Add Peel-and-Stick Wallpaper